philippotto/Sublime-MultiEditUtils/README.md

 ### Remove empty regions

-When splitting your selection or performing other actions on your selection, it can happen that some regions are empty while other are not.
+When splitting your selection or performing other actions on your selection, it can happen that some regions are empty while others are not.
 Often only the non-empty regions are of interest.
 The ```remove_empty_regions``` commands will take care of this and remove all empty regions from your current selection.

 ![](http://philippotto.github.io/Sublime-MultiEditUtils/screens/07%20remove%20empty%20selections.gif)